MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container-getting-started.md

 The primary change is in the selection of the correct BSP and additional considerations for the CE image.
 This guide assumes you are already familiar with the process to build a Windows CE system image, but it is worth looking more deeply at the changed section.

-Step 2 is the only part of the previous OS Design project process that is changed when using the CE App Container.
+Step 2 is the only part of the previous OS Design project process that is changed when using the CE App Container, see below for additional details.

-### Step 1 - Create OS Design project with Platform Builder
-Review [Create Your First OS](https://docs.microsoft.com/previous-versions/windows/embedded/jj200351(v=winembedded.80) for a step-by-step tutorial on how to use Platform Builder in Visual Studio to design and build a working Windows Embedded Compact 2013 OS.

 ### Step 2 - Platform Builder BSP Selection

 To support the Windows CE App Container, a new BSP that targets x86 and ARM architectures has been added to Platform Builder.

 When creating an OS Design for the CE App Container, select either the “Windows CE App Container: x86” or “Windows CE App Container: ARMv7” (ARM32) depending on the underlying hardware for your IoT Core based device.

 For example, if your target IoT Core device uses Intel hardware, you will select the “Windows CE App Container: x86” option.
 Alternatively, if your IoT Core hardware uses NXP i.MX6, you will select the “Windows CE App Container: ARMv7” option.

 ![Select the CE App Container BSP](./media/WindowsCEAppContainer/image2.png)